FP-22-23/java-term-project-tuiqpan/README.md

 #### Auxiliary Types

 - Others, class.
-Contains the brand of the smarthphone and the carmaker of the user.
+Contains the brand of the smarthphone and the carmaker of the user
 - SalaryPerHour, class.
-Computes the salary per hour of a user.
+Computes the salary per hour of a user
 - Socialclass, enumerated.
 Contains the social class of a user based on the salary that he makes.
 Can take the following values: LOWER, WORKING, MIDDLE, UPPER